nicovbiljon2/nicovbiljon2/README.md

 Spares Parts Coordinator
 ------------------------

-I am a Spare Parts Coordinator and currently learning Python.
+I am a Spare Parts Coordinator.

 * 🌍  I'm based in Randburg
 * ✉️  You can contact me at [nico.vbiljon@gmail.com](mailto:nico.vbiljon@gmail.com)
 * 🧠  I'm learning Python
-* 🤝  I'm open to collaborating on Flask and Django
+* 🤝  I'm open to collaborating on Python Web Development with Flask and Django

 ### Skills